École nationale supérieure des mines de Nancy: Forum Est-Horizon

 The students of the ENSMN organize their own meeting with professionals, who present their companies and their activities.

-The FORUM EST-HORIZON is currently the biggest meeting between the professional world and the students in the East of France.
+The FORUM EST-HORIZON is the biggest meeting between the professional world and the students in the East of France.
 With 50 exhibitors covering a large variety of economic and industrial fields, the forum gathered last year over 1000 students, looking for advice, information and internships.